-Dalata Hotel Group Reports 12% Increase In Revenue In First Half 2019
+Dalata Hotel Group Reports 12% Increase In Revenue In First Half Of 2019

 Revenue for the Dalata Hotel Group, which owns the Maldron and Clayton hotel chains, increased by 12% in the first six months of 2019.

-The group reported revenues of €201.9 million for the six-month period ending 30 June, and profit before tax of €37.8 million, a 6.7% increase on the previous year.
+The group reported revenues of €201.9 million for the six-month period that ended on June 30, and profit before tax of €37.8 million, a 6.7% increase on the previous year.

 Revenue growth was greatly driven by increases in the UK, which saw a 22% increase in revenue.